pradipNP/ml-journey/README.md

 - 11Indexing_Slicing_Array.ipynb → Performing Indexing and Slicing of arrays
 - 12Iteration_Of_Array.ipynb → Iterating the Numpy array
 - 13Copy&View_Array.ipynb → Copy and View of arrays
+- 14Join_Split_Array.ipynb → Join and Split of arrays
 - Images
    - indexing.png → Image of Indexing in array
    - broadcasting_addition.png → Image of addition algorithm